 While Free and Conway work as a team to calm Andy and address his wounds, mentor-instructors stand nearby to lend guidance when needed.

 “We’re not doctors,” says Jay Walker, Red Cross WFA instructor-trainer and Advisor of Crew 911.
-“We’re here to evaluate and respond.
-If the person’s pain increases, your job is to escalate to evacuate the person and call for help.”
+“We’re here to evaluate and respond.”

-This last part of a patient’s assessment can often be the hardest, he says.
+Determining the need for advanced medical care is an important step and is an ongoing process until an illness or injury is resolved or advanced care arrives.
 In most remote places, you can’t simply pick up a phone and dial 9-1-1.
 One aim of the WFA course is to empower students with the knowledge of when and how to call for help.
-(Find more information on backcountry communication devices at scoutingmagazine.org/wfa.)

-The students must face three emergency scenes, including multiple patients with injuries ranging from a broken arm and burns to less-obvious injuries like hypoglycemia (low blood sugar) and insect bites.
+The students must face multiple emergency scenes, featuring patients with injuries ranging from a broken arm and burns to less-obvious injuries like hypoglycemia (low blood sugar) and insect bites.

 Then they gather at the center of camp to discuss what went right and what went wrong.